laravel/nova-docs/3.0/resources/README.md

 ## Preventing Conflicts

-If the model has been updated since the retrieval, Nova will automatically respond with a `409 Conflict` status code and display an error message to prevent unintentional model changes.
+If the model has been updated since its last retrieval, Nova will automatically respond with a `409 Conflict` status code and display an error message to prevent unintentional model changes.
 This may occur if another user updates the model after you have opened the "Edit" screen on the resource.
 This feature is also known as "Traffic Cop".

 ### Disabling Traffic Cop